cs3110/textbook/_sources/chapters/preface/install.md

 ## Using VS Code Collaboratively

-VS Code's [Live Share][liveshare] extension makes it easy and fun to collaborate on code with other humans.
+VS Code's Live Share extension makes it easy and fun to collaborate on code with other humans.
 You can edit code together like collaborating inside a Google Doc.
 It even supports a shared voice channel, so there's no need to spin up a separate Zoom call.
 To install and use Live Share, follow